Wess is a parent whose children have had a great time playing with Nerf guns.

 The Nerf Maverick in the picture below is a perfect example of a pistol with a sliding primer.

-Hopefully this information was informative and puts you in a better position when it's time to buy.
-Regardless of what you choose I can guarantee one thing.
-Your child is going to love their new toy.
+Hopefully this article was informative and helps you shop with a bit more confidence.
+Regardless of what you choose, I'm sure your child is going to love their new toy.

 © 2014 Wess Pain